sailfishos-sony-tama/main/hadk-sony-xz2.md

 Images can be uploaded using [release-image-uploader](scripts/release-image-uploader.sh) script.
-You would need to have [github-release](https://github.com/github-release/github-release) installed and security token enabled (see instructions at github-release).
+You would need to have [github-release](https://github.com/github-release/github-release) installed and security token enabled (see instructions at github-release, security token needs access to public_repo).
 Also, adjust repository and user name in the script.